quasarframework/quasar-framework.org/source/components/notify.md

 // outside of a Vue file
 import { Notify } from 'quasar'

-Notify.create('Danger Will Robinson!
+Notify.create('Danger, Will Robinson!
 Danger!')
 // or with a config object:
 Notify.create({
-  message: 'Danger Will Robinson!
+  message: 'Danger, Will Robinson!
 Danger!'
 })

 // inside of a Vue file